VT-Marchetti/VT-Marchetti/README.md

 ##
 <h3 align="left">😎 About me</h3>

-I have 17 years old, I am an student of a professional school in Aveiro called (EPA), and I do the course of **technology and programming**! in my journey on the school I made a lot of projects such as **games**, **websites** and **graphic design**.
+I have 17 years old, but even beeing a little young I still am good on what I do beeing a good option for you to hire me, I am an student of a professional school in Aveiro called (EPA), and I do the course of **technology and programming**! in my journey on the school I made a lot of projects such as **games**, **websites** and **graphic design**.

 - 🎓 Student of Secondary school, focused on **technology and programming**